Moka Pot Cappuccino – Blue Penguin’s Sweet Honey Moka Pot Cappucino Recipe

 That’s it, folks!
 Our simple recipe to a delicious morning, afternoon or late night coffee drink.

-Plus, I got to tell you a little bit about my relationship with my dear old moka pot.
+Thanks for sticking with me.
+Not only did I get to tell you a little bit about my relationship with my dear old moka pot, but I also got to share one of my favorite recipes with you.

 I mean for me, if I never gave the moka pot another chance, I would have always thought of it as the most inefficient way to make coffee.